Shachar-Barel/Ex2/README.md

 - **Save and Load**: Save the spreadsheet to a file and load it later.
 - **GUI**: Use a graphical interface to interact with the spreadsheet.

+### Cycle and Error Handling in Spreadsheet

+The spreadsheet program ensures robust handling of invalid inputs and self-referential cycles in formulas.
+Below are the mechanisms implemented for managing these cases:

+#### **Cycle Detection**
+A cycle occurs when a formula references a cell that directly or indirectly depends on itself.
+For example:
+- If `A1` references `B1`, and `B1` references `A1`, this forms a loop.
+- The depth calculation identifies such cycles during formula evaluation.
+Cells involved in a cycle are marked with the error code `ERR_CYCLE`.

+In the GUI, cells detected as part of a cycle are displayed in **red**, making it visually clear to the user that a circular dependency exists.

+#### **ERR_FORM Handling**
+When invalid formulas are entered, the program marks them with `ERR_FORM`.
+Examples of invalid formulas include:
+- Incomplete expressions, like `=A1+`
+- Non-matching parentheses, such as `=(A1+B2`
+- References to invalid cells or improper formats like `=123A`

+Cells with `ERR_FORM` are displayed in **red** in the GUI.
+The error handling ensures that invalid formulas do not disrupt the calculation or display of other cells.

 ---

 ## How to Use